Jabir7006/next-js-text-to-image-generator/README.md

 # Fastest-Text-to-Image-Generator
-Fastest Text-to-Image Generator using fal ai.
+Fastest Text-to-Image Generator using next.js and fal ai.